SignpostMarv/signpostmarv.github.io/_posts/2015-07-27-switching-to-jekyll.md

 ---
 layout: post
-title: Switching to Jekyl
+title: Switching to Jekyll
 comments: true
 date: 2015-07-27 20:47
 showInNav: true
-summary: So I've decided to migrate my blog from PHP/WordPress to Jekyl.
+summary: So I've decided to migrate my blog from PHP/WordPress to Jekyll.
 ---
 I've not updated my blog in quite a while, & thought it was better to start anew with a new design/blog platform as a learning experience.
-So this new design is [Jekyl-based](https://jekyllrb.com/); I had tried to get a site working with Metalsmith but couldn't get my head around it :s
+So this new design is [Jekyll-based](https://jekyllrb.com/); I had tried to get a site working with Metalsmith but couldn't get my head around it :s

 Since this is a static site,